0Badwa/DACHnews/README.md

 # DACH.news

-Production-built, AI-assisted news system designed for deterministic behavior and validation-first handling of AI outputs.
+Production-built, AI-assisted news system designed for deterministic behavior
+and validation-first handling of AI outputs.

 This repository contains the full source code of a real production system.
 It is shared for technical review and audit purposes.
 It is not a demo, tutorial, or starter project.

+---

 ## System Model (TL;DR)

 - Batch-based ingestion with strict deduplication
 - Redis as the primary runtime source of truth
 - AI used only as a background worker
 - No AI calls in the request/response path
 - All AI outputs validated against explicit rules
 - Invalid outputs result in safe no-ops
 - Deterministic user-visible behavior preserved

+---

 ## Human-in-the-Loop & Validation

-AI-generated outputs are treated as untrusted until validated.
+AI-generated outputs are treated as **untrusted inputs** until validated.

-The system is explicitly designed to support validation checkpoints (human or automated) without affecting core system behavior.
+The system is explicitly designed to support **human-in-the-loop interruption** at defined validation checkpoints, without altering core system behavior.

+Human involvement is optional, explicit, and externally triggered.
 AI never performs autonomous actions that directly modify user-visible state.

+---

+## Validation Failure Handling

+Validation failures are handled deterministically and safely.

+- Invalid AI outputs are **discarded**
+- No partial writes are committed
+- No fallback AI behavior is triggered
+- No retries alter system state
+- Events may be logged for offline inspection

+A validation failure always results in a **no-op**: the system continues operating using the last known valid state.

+There is no degradation, recovery guessing, or speculative correction.

+---

+## Explicit Non-Behavior Guarantees

+This system explicitly **does not**:

+- Perform real-time AI inference in user-facing request paths
+- Allow AI outputs to bypass validation gates
+- Allow AI to mutate runtime or persistent state directly
+- Perform autonomous decision-making without validation
+- Execute speculative retries that affect user-visible behavior
+- Infer intent or fill missing data using AI
+- Escalate privileges or access production credentials via AI
+- Replace human judgment with probabilistic outputs

+All non-deterministic behavior is intentionally excluded by design.

 ---